AMWA-TV/info-006/docs/Device implementation tutorial.md

 As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html) specification blocks are containers for other control classes.

-All devices have at the very least a `root block` which is the top most block in the device tree.
+All devices have at the very least a `root block` which is the top most block in the device model.
 The root block has an `oid` of 1 and the role of `root`.

 Control classes which are nested inside a block are advertised using descriptors in the `members` property of [NcBlock](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncblock).

-The `members` property in blocks enables [tree discovery](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html#tree-discovery) of the device structure.
+The `members` property in blocks enables [device model discovery](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html#device-model-discovery) of the device structure.

-Blocks are also useful for quickly finding a particular control class by using the [search methods](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html#tree-discovery) provided.
+Blocks are also useful for quickly finding a particular control class by using the [search methods](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html#search-methods) provided.

 #### Manager control classes